nus-cs2103-AY1718S1/addressbook-level3/doc/UserGuide.md

 Shows a list of all persons in the address book.<br>
 Format: `list`

-## Finding all persons containing any keyword in their name: `find`
+## Finding all persons containing any keyword in their name or their initials: `find`
-Finds persons whose names contain any of the given keywords.<br>
+Finds persons whose names contain any of the given keywords or their name initials.<br>
 Format: `find KEYWORD [MORE_KEYWORDS]`

 > The search is case sensitive, the order of the keywords does not matter, only the name is searched,